saturnaliam/TIQ-RPC/README.md

 1. Download the ZIP file and extract it.
 2. Open `config.toml`, and edit settings according to your needs.
 3. Open Flash Player, then open the program.
-4. Keep open the program, or your rich presence won't work.
+4. Keep the program open, or your rich presence won't work.

 ## Other Stuff